khulnasoft/integrations-core/kubernetes_state/README.md

 ### Installation

-The Kubernetes-State check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Kubernetes servers.
+The Kubernetes-State check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your Kubernetes servers.

 ### Configuration